All Products

 }'

-Note the two parameters in the output field:
+Note the following two parameters in output:

 • status: The model deployment status.
 After you deploy a fine-tuned model, the initial status is PENDING, which indicates that the deployment has not started.